dzuk-mutant/blockchain/list/instances/cofe_moe/cofe_moe.md

 This is all there is of this instance's rules.

-This is laced with coded language heavily implying that the instance will not deal with abuse or hate speech.
+This is laced with coded language heavily implying that the instance will not deal with hate speech.